sjoerd104/OpenCentauri/docs/mods/light_mods.md

 cycle_time: 0.016
 ```

-No additional configuration is required.
+No additional configuration is required here.

 ## Testing